CivML-PolyMtl/cutagi-doc/modules/time_series_forecaster.md

     """Make prediction for time series using TAGI"""
 ```

-Makes predictions for time series using the TAGI algorithm.
+Makes predictions for time series using the TAGI method.
 It performs the following steps:
 1. Initializes inputs.
 2. Makes predictions using the trained network.
 3. Unnormalizes the predictions.